 - a.
-When practical, members officers should inform the person and their family (if onscene) of the steps being taken while assisting the person to a treatment facility, making referrals, or making an arrest, including providing information such as contact numbers and the reasons for the actions being taken. - b.
-When it is necessary to apply handcuffs (P&P 5-305), and when it is safe to do so, every effort should be made to explain why handcuffs are needed, and to inform the person of the process.
-This can be a traumatic experience, and knowing in advance the reason why and what to expect can reduce trauma.
+When practical, officers-members should inform the person and their family (if onscene) of the steps being taken while assisting the person to a treatment facility, making referrals, or making an arrest, including providing information such as contact numbers and the reasons for the actions being taken. - b.
+When it is necessary to apply handcuffs (P&P 5-305), and when safe to do so, every effort should be made to explain why handcuffs are needed, and to explain the process.
+This can be a traumatic experience, and knowing in advance the reason why and what to expect can reduce trauma. - 7.
+Offer resources - a.
+Members shall offer appropriate care, assistance, and resources to the person.
+This could include calling BCR when appropriate (see [II-K]). - b.
+Members shall provide the Community Resources List to the person in crisis or to supportive people who may be on-scene.

-6. 3.
-Juveniles Minors in crisis
+3.8.Juveniles Minors in crisis

 - a.
-Members Officers responding to a call involving a person in crisis who find that a minor juvenile is in need of psychiatric care (whether or not the minor is under arrest-P&P 8-300) may contact the Hennepin County's 24/7 Mobile Mental Health Child Crisis Services (612-348-2233) for assistance. - b.
-In accordance with MN Statute section 260E.06, members officers shall report the incident to Child Protection Services Intake at 612-348-3552.
+Officers Members responding to a call involving a minor person in crisis who find that a juvenile is in need of psychiatric care (whether or not the minor is under arrest-P&P 8-300) may contact the Hennepin County's 24/7 Mobile Mental Health Child Crisis Services (612-348-2233) for assistance. - b.
+In accordance with MN Statute section 260E.06, officers-members shall report the incident to Child Protection Services Intake at 612-348-3552.

-7. Tactical disengagement
+9. Tactical disengagement

-In crisis situations, members should consider whether continued contact with the person in crisis may result in an unreasonable risk to the person, the public or members, such as when the person is resistant to a transport hold.
-Members may choose tactically disengage to avoid resorting to physical force, subject to the approval requirements below.
+c.
+If the person in crisis is only posing a danger of harming self and not others, and is resistant to the transport hold, In crisis situations, membersofficers should consider whether continued contact with the person in crisis may result in ancause unreasonable risk to the person, the public, or officersmembers. i.
+Officers Members may choose to strategically de-escalate ortactically disengage to avoid resorting to physical force, subject to these requirements: